justincbagley/piranha/README.md

 **What's new in this release?**

-The current release, PIrANHA v0.1.3, includes a new 'BEASTRunner' shell script for automating the uploading and submission (hence running) of multiple BEAST XML input files to BEAST1 or BEAST2 on a supercomputing cluster using SLURM resource management.
+The current release, PIrANHA v0.1.3, includes a new 'BEASTRunner.sh' script that automates batch uploading and submission of multiple XML input files, corresponding to BEAST1 or BEAST2 runs, to a supercomputing cluster that uses SLURM resource management.

 *What is possible with PIrANHA?* *Who cares?*